aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 `@aws-cdk/aws-lambda-event-source.DynamoEventSource` on the imported table), you *must* use the `Table.fromTableAttributes` method and the `tableStreamArn` property *must* be populated.

+Imported tables always grant permissions for indexes when a grant method is called.

 ## Keys

 When a table is defined, you must define it's schema using the `partitionKey`